⚠ COVID-19 INFORMATION: Vaccine Information, Other Resources

 Insulin

 Insulin is not a cure for diabetes, but part of a management program for the disease.
 The child’s food and physical activity need to be coordinated with the insulin doses.
+Carbohydrates in food increase glucose levels, and activity can decrease glucose levels.
 This helps keep the amount of glucose in the blood at a safe level.
-Keeping a logbook is important.
+Children with diabetes can eat all foods and do all of the same activities as children who do not have diabetes.
+However, they need to monitor their blood glucose levels and take extra steps to ensure they remain in the recommended range.

 Type 2 Diabetes

 In type 2 diabetes, cells in the body become resistant to insulin.
-The pancreas still makes insulin, but cells don't respond to it, or there isn’t enough insulin.
-Glucose doesn’t enter the cells to help make the body’s fuel.
+The pancreas still makes insulin, but cells don't respond to it, or in some cases there isn’t enough insulin.
+Glucose is not able to enter the cells to help make the body’s fuel.

 Children with type 2 diabetes usually are overweight and have a close relative with type 2 diabetes.
-Some ethnic groups, including African Americans, Mexican Americans, and American Indians, have a higher risk of developing type 2 diabetes.
+Some ethnic groups, including African Americans, Mexican Americans, and Native Americans, have a higher risk of developing type 2 diabetes.

-An important way to protect your child from type 2 diabetes is to make changes when he or she is at risk.
+An important way to protect your child from type 2 diabetes is to make changes when they are at risk.
 If your child is overweight or obese, start now with changes in diet and exercise.
 Ask your healthcare providers for help.
 This can benefit the entire family.

-Type 2 is diagnosed similarly to Type 1 diabetes, but ketoacidosis is less common.
-Often insulin is necessary at diagnosis, but sometimes pills given by mouth may be used.
+Type 2 is diagnosed similarly to Type 1 diabetes, with an elevated glucose level, but ketoacidosis is less common.
+Often insulin is necessary at diagnosis, but pills given by mouth, or other injected medications, may also be used.

-Treatment for type 2 diabetes focuses on helping the child lose weight and increasing physical activity and exercise.
-Sometimes, pills or insulin therapy make the child’s care plan more effective.
+Treatment for type 2 diabetes also focuses on helping the child lose weight by making diet changes and increasing physical activity.

 Long-Term Outlook

-Families dealing with diabetes need to pay attention to the immediate threats and long-term habits.
+With a comprehensive treatment plan, children with diabetes typically live long and healthy lives.
+Families dealing with diabetes do need to pay attention to the immediate threats and form good long-term habits.

 Basic care helps keep the blood glucose level from getting too high (hyperglycemia) or too low (hypoglycemia).
 Untreated high glucose can lead to diabetic ketoacidosis.
 Ketoacidosis may lead to coma or death if it is not treated immediately.
 When the blood glucose level gets too low, the child may pass out and needs urgent help.